siddtewari/first_app/README.markdown

 This my first README file for the Ruby on Rails self learning program.

 This is the first application for [*Ruby on Rails Tutorial: Learn rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com).
-This application is being developed by [Sidd Tewari](http://www.siddtewari.com).